Bukit Panjang Public Library: History

 The library was called Bukit Panjang Community Library before 2009.
 Its name was changed to Bukit Panjang Public Library on 2010.
-It was officially opened on 4 April 1998 by Dr Teo Ho Pin, who was the then Member of Parliament for Sembawang GRC (Bukit Panjang Division).
+It was officially opened on 4 April 1998 by Dr Teo Ho Pin, who was the then-Member of Parliament (MP) for Sembawang GRC (Bukit Panjang Division).

 Renovation

 On 4 September 2016, the library underwent a 10-month renovation, opening on 1 July 2017.
 It now has 2 wings that are facing each other on the 4th floor.
 The Adults' and Teens' Zone are in the old library space while the Children's Zone is in the space previously occupied by Daiso.
 The library was officially reopened by Minister for Communications and Information Dr Yaacob Ibrahim.

 There are also colour-coded strips to guide people at the library.

 Layout

 The library consists of two separate zones, an Adult and Teen zone, and a Children's zone.